rsvim/rsvim.github.io/docs/manual/configuration/create_plugin.md

 }
 ```

-This is optional, it indicates declaration types, this is useful if your plugin is a dependency for other plugins.
+This is optional, it indicates your plugin's declaration types, this is useful if your plugin is a dependency for other plugins.